Overview

 mixture of two stereoisomeric monterpene aldehydes.

-Further terpenoids in lemon grass oil are: nerol, limonene, linalool and b-caryphyllene, Geraniol, Citral a, Citral b,
+Further phytochemicals are terpenoids: nerol, limonene, linalool and b-caryphyllene, Geraniol, Citral a, Citral b,

-Citronellal, Terpinolene, Geranyl acetate, Myrecene and Terpinol Methylheptenone, camphor, protein, fiber, calcium,
+Citronellal, Terpinolene, Geranyl acetate, Myrcene and Terpinol Methylheptenone, camphor, protein, fiber, calcium,

 phosphorus, iron, vitamin A, vitamin C.